bxparks/bigquery-schema-generator/README.md

-# Generate BigQuery Schema
+# BigQuery Schema Generator

 ## Summary

 This script generates the BigQuery schema from the data records on the STDIN.
-The BigQuery data importer uses only the first 100 lines.
-This script parses all data records to generate the schema.
+The BigQuery data importer uses only the first 100 lines when the schema auto-detection feature is enabled.
+In contrast, this script uses all data records to generate the schema.

 Usage:
 ```